devhawk/blog-posts/Posts/20061001-1548-college-football-logjam/json-content.md

 believe that’s why the BCS was created, so that fans can focus their hostility on computers rather than the polls.

-**Update** – I forgot to mention the ultra nightmare BCS scenario.
+**Update**: I forgot to mention the ultra nightmare BCS scenario.
 If USC, Auburn and *Michigan* run the table, you’ll likely have a USC vs.
 Auburn title game with Michigan ranked \#3.
 That means Michigan would have beaten both then-ranked \#1 and \#2 during the season, but wouldn’t